ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Fixed Issues:
 1. Issue #724 where icons dropped onto a container would not stay in the container when the container is moved.
 The problem was only on FF browser.
 2. Issue #723 where overlaying a box across other boxes may cause underlying boxes to expand and have to be resized such as when placing a security group box across multiple subnet boxes.
-This scenario is working as designed in draw.io so draw.io added a new property "expand" to swimlanes for our boxes.
+This scenario is working as designed so draw.io added a new property "expand" to swimlanes for our boxes.
 The current behavior is the default with expand=1 and our boxes are set to expand=0.

 ## Visio Notes